jwn8175/jwn8175.github.io/about.md

 permalink: /about/

 # Jay Ni
-## Computer Science student at UC Berkeley
+## Computer Science Student at UC Berkeley